FlakinessStaticDetection/FLAST/README.md

 1. Clone the repository:
    - `git clone https://github.com/FlakyFAST/FLAST`

-2. If you do not have *python3* installed you can get the appropriate version for your OS [here](https://www.python.org/downloads/).
+2. This project requires *python3.8+*.
+If you do not have it installed you can get the appropriate version for your OS [here](https://www.python.org/downloads/).

 3. Install the additional python packages required:
-   - `python -m pip install -r requirements.txt`
+   - `python3 -m pip install -r requirements.txt`

 ### Dataset creation
 Decompress the dataset: